jojo1981/php-types/README.md

 Author: Joost Nijhuis <[jnijhuis81@gmail.com](mailto:jnijhuis81@gmail.com)>

 This library has some value classes which represent a PHP type.
 These value classes can be constructed based on the PHP type name or based on a value.
 There are 2 pseudo type classes: `Jojo1981\PhpTypes\MixedType` and `Jojo1981\PhpTypes\MultiType` which will function as composite.
-Also an abstract factory class is included: `Jojo1981\PhpTypes\AbstractType`.
+Also, an abstract factory class is included: `Jojo1981\PhpTypes\AbstractType`.

-The following types are supported, with there aliases:
+The following types are supported, with their aliases:

 -  array
 -  bool (boolean)